-The bill amends Sections 41-6-3 and 41-6-4 of the Code of Alabama 1975, which pertain to the Board of Trustees of the Department of Archives and History.
-Key changes include a revised board composition, now consisting of one member from each congressional district as of January 1, 2025, along with nine at-large members and the Governor or their designee.
-The process for filling vacancies has been updated, transferring the responsibility from the board of trustees to appointing authorities, who must submit appointee names to the Senate for confirmation.
-The bill emphasizes the importance of diversity in board membership, ensuring representation across racial, gender, geographic, urban, rural, and economic lines.
-Additionally, it clarifies that appointed members serve at the pleasure of their appointing authority and establishes that a majority constitutes a quorum.
+The bill amends Sections 41-6-3 and 41-6-4 of the Code of Alabama 1975, which pertain to the Department of Archives and History and its Board of Trustees.
+Key changes include the board's composition, which will now consist of one member from each congressional district as of January 1, 2025, in addition to nine at-large members and the Governor or their designee.
+The process for filling vacancies has been revised to require appointing authorities to fill each vacancy, with terms specified for both congressional district and at-large positions.
+The bill also emphasizes the importance of diversity in the board's membership, reflecting the state's demographics in terms of race, gender, geography, and economic status.

 Engrossed: 41-6-3, 41-6-4